Rajat117/aws-guide/EC2/Overview.md

 | Can't connect after restarting instance | Check for new public IP in console | IP Changes after restart|

 # Security Groups
-A set of constraint we put on incoming & outgoinh traffic of our resources.
+A set of constraint we put on incoming & outgoing traffic of our resources.
 ## We can have Constraints On
     - Ports
     - IP or IP Ranges (IPv4 or IPv6 - Both)